resolvix/com-resolvix-test/README.md

-# Resolvix Test Library
+# Resolvix Java Test Library

-A library to support test driven development practices.
+A library to support test driven development ("**TDD**") practices with the object of reducing software development overhead.

 This library is a work-in-progress and is subject to periodic change and re-organization.

 ## Java Beans